 The Foundation participates in initiatives and collaborates with individuals and/or organizations that:

-- Enhance compassionate care for the seriously ill and/or the dying
+- Enhance compassionate care for the seriously ill, the dying, and/or the grieving

-- Further the acceptance of death as a part of life (versus those that see death as a separate event apart from life)
+- Furthers the acceptance of death as a part of life (versus those that see death as a separate event apart from life)

 - Enhance end-of-life care for special populations (such as those involved in hospice or palliative care for children, within the prison environment, or those living in remote populations or in developing countries, etc.)

-- Improve access to properly prescribed pain management medications as part of the end of life process
+- Improves access to properly prescribed pain management as part of the end of life process

-- Enhance communication surrounding all aspects of end of life care and compassionate care of the dying (and those that love them)
+- Enhance communication surrounding all aspects of end of life care and compassionate care of the dying and the grieving (and those that love them)

 - Foster awareness of the power of unconditional love and forgiveness as an important component of one’s life journey

 - Enhance compassion and understanding of those who are grieving regardless of cause or origin